Ear, Nose & Throat Care

 Specializing in treating disorders of the ear, nose & throat.
 Skilled in the latest surgical advancements for head and neck surgery.

 Snoring and Sleep Apnea

-- Lose weight
+- lose weight

-- Quit smoking
+- stop smoking

-- Sleep on your side rather than your back
+- avoid sleeping on your back

 Types of Sleep Apnea